 One can also take tram 40 or 54 from Piaţa Sfânta Vineri (just east of Piaţa Unirii).
 Both trams pass right by the stadium.
 Another option is to take bus 104 from Piaţa Unirii.

 In all cases your stop is Stadionul Național.

 Address: Bulevardul Basarabia 37-39, Bucureşti

 There are no hotels directly near the Arena Naţională, but a few options at walking distance near Piaţa Muncii metro station.
-The Golden Tulip Times Hotel is the most upscale option, whereas Hotel Byblov, Hotel Bliss Confort, and Hostel Peaches are more basic, and therefore cheaper options.
+The Golden Tulip Times Hotel is the most upscale option, whereas Hotel Byblov and Hotel Bliss Confort are more basic, and therefore cheaper options.

-Tickets for FC Dinamo matches can be bought online, by phone +40 0752 121 159, at the ticket windows of Stadionul Dinamo, or at the ticket windows of the Arena Naţională.
+Tickets for FC Dinamo matches can be bought online, by phone +40 0752 121 159, or in person at the ticket windows of Stadionul Dinamo or the Arena Nationala in the days before the match.

 Relevant Internet links